MeetLambda/2048/README.md

     Server running at http://localhost:1234
     ✨  Built in 2.36s.

-This is what the calculator should look like:
+This is what the game should look like:
 ![screenshot](./screenshot.png "Screenshot")